m-yaghini/ada17/project-master/README.md

 - clustering of themes and genres
 - finish answering questions
 - create the blog for the datastory
-- find a suitable visualization for question 1 and 2
+- find a suitable visualization for question 1 and 2 (maybe a wordcloud ?)